jinyuliao/Grid/README.rst

 .. _SampleProject: https://github.com/jinyuliao/Sample_Grid
 .. _SRPGTemplate: https://github.com/jinyuliao/SRPGTemplate

+.. [#f1] plus a component visualizer for debug and level design
-.. [#f1] we need it to implement default grid-based movement
+.. [#f2] we need it to implement default grid-based movement
-.. [#f2] if you have custom UGridNavigationAgent, add it to Component's 'AgentClasses'
+.. [#f3] if you have custom UGridNavigationAgent, add it to Component's 'AgentClasses'
-.. [#f3] if you have custom class, set it properly in spawn parameter
+.. [#f4] if you have custom class, set it properly in spawn parameter
-.. [#f4] Default is UGridDecalPainter which using decal component to rendering grid
+.. [#f5] Default is UGridDecalPainter which using decal component to rendering grid